Why I care about your child’s health

 This is why at Focus Nutrition+ child care and education come high on the list of priorities and clinic objectives.
-Child nutrition is very important to me who, being a mother of a teenager herself, I can see and appreciate first hand the effects of diet and lifestyle on my offspring and his peer group.
+Child nutrition is very important to me who, being a mother, I can see and appreciate first hand the effects of diet and lifestyle on my offspring and his peer group.

-A range of methods available at Focus Nutrition+: from Nutritional Therapy, through Phytobiophysics® to BodyTalk renders itself very well to improving your child’s health.
+A range of methods available at Focus Nutrition+: from Functional nutrition & lifestyle medicine, through Phytobiophysics® to BodyTalk renders itself very well to improving your child’s health.
 All the techniques applied and solutions offered are non-invasive, gentle and highly effective.
 Moreover, children seem to respond well to my approach and cooperate with me as and when I make the assessment carried out during a consultation seem like a child’s play.
 They like participating in the process and are usually very good at it!